- When Google is not deleting the search history, it's likely due to issues with the server or the connection.

-If both the methods listed earlier have not worked, you should use a dedicated and reliable VPN.
+If both methods have not worked, you should use a dedicated and reliable VPN.
 This is because the problem most likely lies with the connection settings, and using an effective VPN would eliminate that.

-Apart from that, VPNs offer a bunch of other advantages, the most important being their ability to mask the identity of the user.
+Apart from that, VPNs offer many other advantages, the most important being their ability to mask the user’s identity.
 Also, these can help you bypass geo-blocking by connecting to a server in another country.

-This VPN tool delivers super-fast servers spread to thousand of regions, advanced tools like split tunneling, or censorship blocking for unlimited content in restricted countries.
+This VPN tool delivers super-fast servers spread to thousands of regions with advanced tools like split tunneling or censorship blocking for unlimited content in restricted countries.